Overview

 HIL-MICGDL FC2471.3 .W74 1985 is located in The Loyalist Collection book collection (HIL-MICGDL).
 The call number (FC2471.3 .W74) follows the regular pattern of books in the UNB Libraries.
 These books are catalogued and found via the UNB Libraries' catalogue.

-Questions/Comments: If you would like to get in touch with us, please feel free to do so if you have any comments or questions.
-Researchers planning to visit the Harriet Irving Library to use The Loyalist Collection and related material should email or phone in advance.
-The Contact Us link will take you to the Microforms homepage where you will find our in-person service hours, policies and services, such as research and copying; as well as help with directions to find us.
+If you would like to get in touch with us, please feel free to do so if you have any comments or questions.
+Researchers planning to visit the Harriet Irving Library to use The Loyalist Collection and related material should email in advance.
+The Contact Us link will take you to the Microforms Collection homepage where you will find our policies and services.

 Copyright/Permissions